A Bicycle Helmet

 Will my child actually use it?

 Yes, if other children wear one, their parents and other role models use one, the teacher at school has told them how much good helmets do, and the child has picked out the one they really want.
 No, if the helmet makes your child feel like a geek, nobody else uses one and it does not fit well.
-Perhaps yes if you have the will to enforce the rule.
+Yes if you have the will to enforce the rule.
 Most situations fall somewhere in between, and you know your child best.
 Seventh grade seems to be the most resisting age for helmets, when the feeling of invincibility is strong and the rage for fashion is undeniable.
 The key motivator of helmet use for kids is fashion, not safety.
-Try to make use of that.
+Try to make use of that if you can.
 We have more tips on getting kids to use helmets.

 Does A Toddler Need a Helmet?